 - Blessed be the God and Father of our Anointed Lord Jesus, the One who – according to His great mercy – rebirthed us into a living hope through the resurrection of Jesus the Anointed from the dead,

-- into an inheritance that’s imperishable, and undefiled, and unfading; which was – and is – reserved for you in the heavens.
+- into an inheritance that’s imperishable, and undefiled, and unfading; *reserved for you in the heavens.

 - Men who are being guarded by God’s power through faith for the salvation that’s ready to be revealed in the last season,

-- in which you jump for joy, though being grieved by various trials is necessary now for a short time,
+- in which you jump for joy, though having been grieved by various trials is necessary now for a short time,

 - so that the tested authenticity of your faith – which is more precious than gold which perishes though being refined through fire – might be found; leading into praise, and glory, and honor at the revelation of Jesus the Anointed.

 - Him to whom you show preference,(3)“show preference” is literal, though it’s often translated “love” here.
 The Greek word here is “ἀγαπάω” (agapaó), the verb form of “ἀγάπη” (agapé).
 It literally means “to have a preference for, wish well to, regard the welfare of” (Thayer’s).
 Unlike the English word “love”, agapaó does not center on feelings.
 It’s the “love” based on will, choice, and action; not feelings.
 (Feelings-based love is the Greek word “φιλέω” (phileó), which properly means “brotherly love/affection”.) though not having seen Him.
-For whom you greatly rejoice with inexpressible joy, also having been – and being – full of glory, though not seeing Him yet now believing in Him,
+For whom you greatly rejoice with inexpressible joy and *full of glory; though not seeing Him, yet now believing in Him,

 - and receiving back the outcome of your faith, the salvation of your being.(4)“being” The Greek word here is “ψυχή” (psuché), typically translated “soul”.
 However, It does not mean the part of us which survives death and goes to reward or punishment (Biblically that’s our spirit.
 In Revelation 8:9, animals are said to have “psuché”.)
 Psuché literally means “breath” and is usually translated “life”.
 It refers to the life; the vital force which – together with the body – enables a person to live.
 It can also refer to mind, will, emotions, and desires, which together make up a person’s identity, and by extension their entire being.